 It doesn’t hurt that the NutriBullet company hired the prophet of raw foods, David “Avocado” Wolfe, to explain its superior nutrient-releasing abilities infomercial-style to an perfectly diverse audience of wide-eyed head-nodders and note-takers.

-Thinking of taking out a pen and joining them?
+Thinking of joining the NutriBullet revolution?
 Here’s what you need to know before buying into the gadget’s greatness.

 Unlike its sister product, the Magic Bullet (the device behind my daily floating-kale-chunk smoothies), the NutriBullet can seriously pulverize vegetables.
 “I’ve killed five blenders in my lifetime because they couldn’t keep up with what I wanted to blend,” says Hundt.
 “Most conventional blenders are not strong enough to handle vegetables.”